git-tanvir/flutter-style-guideline/README.md

     }

-## **Proper folder structure**
+## **8. Proper folder structure**

-1. Segregation of code into a proper folder structure depending on architecture.
+a.
+Segregation of code into a proper folder structure depending on
+    architecture.

-2. The code is formatted correctly with trailing commas used appropriately.
+b.
+The code is formatted correctly with trailing commas used
+    appropriately.

-3. Try to make code reusable with the help of helper functions in utility files saved in the utils folder.
+c.
+Try to make code reusable with the help of helper functions in
+    utility files saved in the utils folder.

- # utils.dart
+  utils.dart

      import 'package:intl/intl.dart';